 The International Federation of Professional Organizing Associations (IFPOA) is a worldwide forum facilitating appropriate communication and collaborative efforts among professional organizing and productivity associations worldwide in a collaborative effort to elevate our industry globally.
-The member associations work together to increase the visibility and professionalism of the organizing industry worldwide through, among other things, the sharing of information among Federation members.
+The member associations work together to increase the visibility and professionalism of the organizing and productivity industry worldwide through, amongst other things, the sharing of information among Federation members.

 Each member association is represented by its President or his/her designee.
-The Federation meets twice a year to exchange non-confidential information including professional best practices, organization challenges and organizing profession statistics.
+The Federation meets formally twice a year to exchange non-confidential information including professional best practices, association challenges and organizing profession statistics.
 They also meet informally at various Association conferences throughout the year.

 The History of the IFPOA

 In November 2006 at the Professional Organizers in Canada (POC) Conference in Toronto, Ontario, the then presidents of the three largest professional organizing associations in the world – Barry Izsak of the National Association of Professional Organizers (NAPO), Jane Woolsey of POC, and Lynne Johnson of the National Study Group on Chronic Disorganization (now the Institute for Challenging Disorganization, ICD) – met informally to discuss areas of common interest.
-From that meeting grew their vision to create a global community of professional organizing associations to elevate the organizing industry worldwide.
+From that meeting grew their vision to create a global community of professional organizing and productivity associations to elevate the professional organizing industry worldwide.

 The group met again in April 2007 at the NAPO Conference in Minneapolis, Minnesota.
 They were joined by POC Vice-President Morva Bowman, Incoming NAPO President Standolyn Robertson, and NAPO Treasurer Valentina Sgro.